sh38ryu/sh38ryu.github.io/_posts/2022-06-11-Final_Presentation.md

 **1)  Route Planning**
   * Apply data analysis-based distribution to the calculation of ETA(estimated time of arrival)
+  * Analyzes how the improvement in the accuracy of predicting the estimated transit time of the bus affects the successful delivery of drones and the success rate of HOPON
   * Choudhury et al. (2019) updates the changing state and applies A* heuristic search to repeatedly plan the route of drone
   * Review the multimodal route planning methodology for better objective function values (minimizing delivery time)